 Pair jailed for trying to smuggle £1.75 million of cocaine into Heathrow

-The pair had arranged to leave the stash, hidden in two bags, in airport toilets after touching down in the UK, Isleworth Crown Court was told.
+The duo had arranged to leave the stash, hidden in two bags, in airport toilets after touching down in the UK, Isleworth Crown Court was told.

-A man and woman have been jailed for trying to smuggle £1.75 million of cocaine in holdalls into the UK via Heathrow Airport.
+A man and woman have been jailed for trying to smuggle cocaine with a street value of £1.75 million in holdalls into the UK via Heathrow Airport.

 Michael Williams, 37, and Jessica Waldron, 36, planned to hand over the 22kg haul during a rendezvous near Terminal 2 after arriving from Colombia on December 14 2019.